 The CVA has several key provisions for extending the statute of limitations for victims of sexual abuse.
 First, the CVA extends the statute of limitations for filing criminal charges for sexual abuse until the age of 28.
 Second, the CVA extends the statute of limitations for filing civil claims for sexual abuse until the age of 55.
 Third, the CVA provides individuals who experienced sexual abuse before the age of 18, and were previously precluded from filing claims by the state’s statute of limitations, with a one-year window to file child sexual abuse charges regardless of their current age.
 The one-time, one-year window applies even if the victim had already filed a lawsuit that was dismissed upon the grounds that it violated the statute of limitations.

-The new one-year period will begin on August 14, 2019 (six months after the Governor signed the CVA) and will run through August 13, 2020.
-However, the window to file New York child sex abuse lawsuits was extended until January 14, 2021 by Government Cuomo as the result of the COVID-19 pandemic.
+The new one-year period will begin on August 14, 2019 (six months after the Governor signed the CVA) and will run through August 14, 2021.
+The window to file New York child sex abuse lawsuits was extended until August 14, 2021 by Governor Cuomo as the result of the COVID-19 pandemic.
 During this time period, any victim, regardless of age, may file a lawsuit against the persons or entities responsible for his or her abuse.
 The CVA also eliminates the “notice of claim” requirement, which previously mandated that any person intending to file a personal injury lawsuit against a municipal entity first file a notice of claim within 90 days of the incident.

 Who is Eligible to File a Claim under the CVA?